Birkbeck2/web-development/workshops/data-vis/index.md

 Or if you have chosen an API which has text or numerical data, draw a representation of one (or more) aspect(s) of this data on the canvas element.

 Incorporate the JSON data into a creative JavaScript program using canvas commands.

+If you have time, add interactivity to your program through an event which manipulates the DOM in some way.